gwcoffey/gwcoffey.com/content/archive/sfr/script-triggers-filter-as-you-type/index.md

 For years, FileMaker developers have been devising various *filter* techniques.
 The idea is that you type all or part of a name, part number, description, etc… and a list of results filters down to show relevant matches.
 As handy as these techniques are, they always stop just short of perfect because, before FileMaker 10, you had to *exit the field* before the filter would take effect.
 Using FileMaker 10’s powerful Script Triggers, you can make the impact of your filtering more immediate.

 {{< aside >}}
 We’ve never done this before, but the idea, scripts, and sample file for this technique come directly from FileMaker luminary and Six Fried Rice reader David Graham of [Bit Tailor][bit].
-We’re publishing it here (with David’s permission) because it is an excellent example of Script Triggers solving an age-old problem in an elegant way. {{< ed "David's site seems to no longer exist so I've updated the link to point to Web Archive." >}}
+We’re publishing it here (with David’s permission) because it is an excellent example of Script Triggers solving an age-old problem in an elegant way. {{< ed inline="David's site seems to no longer exist so I've updated the link to point to Web Archive." >}}

 [bit]: https://web.archive.org/web/20090502215236/http://www.bittailor.com/
 {{< /aside >}}